 - Business Property Insurance

 Auto repair shops contain a lot of valuable tools and inventory.
-Protecting these, along with your storefront, is just as important in the event of fire, storms, vandalism, theft, and accidents.
+Protecting these alongside your storefront is just as important in the event of fire, storms, vandalism, theft, and accidents.

 - Property and Equipment Insurance